nitrogen/nitrogen/rel/overlay/win/README.md

 go without saying -- if you choose to install into another directory, make sure you reference that directory everywhere.
 The only **strong** recommendation we make is to avoid paths with spaces in them (ie `c:\program files\erl5.9`).
 Msysgit has a bit of a history of not playing nice with paths with spaces in them.
+Further,

 **Note 4:** While installing Msysgit, make sure you choose the option, if presented, to "Check out as-is and Check in as-is".
 Otherwise, some of the Nitrogen prerequisits